The theory of half derivators: Half pointed derivators

 \begin{remark} Groth in~\cite[Proposition~3.7]{Gro16b} proves out that a derivator is pointed if and only if left Kan extensions commute with right Kan extensions along sieves if and only if right Kan extensions commute with left Kan extensions along cosieves (among other equivalent conditions).
 We have recovered this result for half derivators as well, or rather, we have recovered the two-thirds of the result that makes sense for each type of half derivator. \end{remark}

-As another ingredient, we would like to know that extension by zero morphisms commute with cocontinuous morphisms of derivators.
-In fact, extension by zero morphisms commute with merely pointed morphisms of derivators, \ie morphisms of prederivators that additionally send zero to zero.
+As another ingredient, we would like to know that extension by zero functors commute with cocontinuous morphisms of derivators.
+In fact, extension by zero functors commute with merely pointed morphisms of derivators, \ie morphisms of prederivators that additionally send zero to zero.
 This is proven for (two-sided) pointed derivators at~\cite[Corollary~8.2]{Gro16a}, and we give an explicit proof to demonstrate that it still holds for half pointed derivators.

-\begin{prop} Suppose that $\Phi\colon\D\to\E$ is a pointed morphism of half pointed derivators.
-Then $\Phi$ commutes with extension by zero morphisms (along both sieves and cosieves). \end{prop} \begin{proof} Let $u\colon J\to K$ be a cosieve, so that $u_!$ is extension by zero.
+\begin{theorem} Suppose that $\Phi\colon\D\to\E$ is a pointed morphism of half pointed derivators.
+Then $\Phi$ commutes with extension by zero functors (along both sieves and cosieves). \end{theorem} \begin{proof} Let $u\colon J\to K$ be a cosieve, so that $u_!$ is extension by zero.
 Then we have a canonical transformation

 which we will prove is an isomorphism.
 To do so, we paste onto that square: for any $k\in K$, we obtain

 The added square commutes up to isomorphism because $\Phi$ is a morphism of prederivators.
 The total pasting depends on whether $k\in J$ or $k\in K\setminus J$.
 In the first case, $k^\ast u_!\cong k^\ast$, so the total pasting is isomorphic to